martinbetancur27/AuthJWTProject/README.md

 * Send the logs to a text file with a library like nlog.
 * Increase unit tests
 * Create extension method to separate dependency injection configuration; another to separate the connection configuration to the database.
+* Handle exception with the Middleware of the framework: 'app.UseExceptionHandler("/error");'.
+Delete custom middleware that handle exception not controlled.

 # High level design